npu-ius-lab/MoNA-Bench/README.md

 # MoNA Bench
 A benchmark for monocular depth estimation in unmanned aircraft autonomous navigation, supporting autonomous obstacle avoidance and target tracking.
+The experiment videos are available [here](https://space.bilibili.com/1622930364/channel/seriesdetail?sid=3890110).

 Our previous work has been accepted by [ICAUS2022](https://icaus2022.scimeeting.cn/cn/web/index/12954_990754__), and the source codes can be found [here](https://github.com/YongzhouPan/Mono-Navigation).
-Please check the experimental video [here](https://space.bilibili.com/1622930364).
+Please check the experiment video [here](https://space.bilibili.com/1622930364).

 ## Table of Contents
 * __[Introduction](#introduction)__